 A candidate must teach a minimum of 3 students during the lesson required for Cycle 1.
 If only 3 students are engaged in the lesson, the 3 students must represent the required 3 focus students.
 The Getting to Know Your Students Template should indicate and briefly describe the online setting.
-The Lesson Plan and Lesson Plan Rationale Template should address specific instructional strategies and/or adaptations (accommodations and/or modifications) applied due to the online setting.
+The Lesson Plan and Lesson Plan Rationale Template should address specific instructional strategies and/or adaptations applied due to the online setting.

-1 Executive Order N-66-20
+2 Executive Order N-66-20